FarahDvp/FarahDvp/README.md

 **<a href="https://github.com/FarahDvp"><img alt="Feedback" src="https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg"></a>**

-“<b>I think it’s very important to have a feedback loop, where you’re constantly thinking about what you’ve done and how you could be doing it better.</b>”
+“I think it’s very important to have a feedback loop, where you’re constantly thinking about what you’ve done and how you could be doing it better.”
 – Elon Musk
 <br/>
 <br/>